dativebase/dativerf/docs/design.rst

     command when clicking the "Forms" tab or a navigation button to ignore the cache.

-- The URL should indicate the authenticated OLD, e.g., /blaold/forms/1 should resolve to a display of the form with ID = 1 of the Blackfoot OLD.

 - It should be possible to manage authentication more easily in DativeRF.

   - It should be possible to switch between OLDs more easily.